legodps/arc-article-pipeline/readme.md

 ```
 The first command runs the tests, the second prints a coverage report to the terminal, and the third creates a web-browsable
 version to allow you to look visually where coverage is missing and explore the files

+# Common Issues
+If you get a "read-only" issue from Elasticsearch, this could be due to how much free space is left on your system.
+If
+your hard drive is 95% full, it will not let you re index documents.
+Clear up some space on your hard drive and try
+again.